ss4ws/ss4ws.github.io/_posts/2018-08-20-VIC-script.md

 - Alphabetical order.

 Despite its usefulness, alphabetical order flattens the language.
-Unless we are already familiar with the language, we can’t really say by looking the words up in a dictionary which are the most commonly used and are consequently the ones we want our students to learn first.
+Unless we are already familiar with the language, we can’t really say by looking the words up in a dictionary which are the most commonly used which are the ones that we want to learn first.

 - The dictionary lacks context.

-There is no specific grouping of words together.
+There is no thematic grouping of words together.

 - Serendipity.

 There are of course playful uses for the dictionary, too.
 We can use the dictionary in a serendipitous mode, jumping around reading and learning about words with which we are not familiar.
-From my limited exposure to foreign language learning apps, that’s what I have realized.
-The apps put random but grammatically correct words together.
-Because they are so out of context, the retention rate is very low.
-“La fille porte une robe verte.”
-Being able to correctly align a few words together in the target language doesn’t make anyone able to communicate with a native speaker.
+From my limited exposure to foreign language learning apps, I have realized that they work in a similar way.
+The apps pull words from a dictionary and assemble them in random but grammatically correct sentences.
+My suspicion however, is that learning words out of context, affects the retention rate.
+Human brains retain information by associations.
+Being able to correctly align a few words together in the target language: “La fille porte une robe verte”, hardly made anyone able to communicate with a native speaker.

 - Reference document.

 Now, don’t get me wrong, I use the dictionary all the time,whether it is to check the definition or the spelling of a word, or to find a synonym.
-The dictionary is thus a reference document and not a learning instrument.
+The dictionary is thus a reference document but not a learning instrument.

 ### 3. Endangered Species

 These days, dictionaries in their printed form are “endangered species”, if not already extinct.
 Do you own a dictionary?
 Do you use online dictionaries?
 My favorite French dictionary online is the [_Dictionnaire Vivant de la Langue Française_](https://dvlf.uchicago.edu/), a joint effort between the University of Chicago and the ATILF (Analyse et Traitement Informatique de la Langue Française).
 I find it extremely useful because it aggregates entries from many traditional dictionaries and offers a clear layout with synonyms, antonyms, collocations, and mots associés on the same page.
-Collocations and mots associés bring us closer to the notion of context.
+Collocations and mots associés bring us closer to the notion of context that we discuss today.

 ### 4. Les associations des mots